The office has changed a lot over the last 50 years, from cubicle culture to open plan spaces, rigid structures to agile working.

 But you don’t need to knock down walls or gain more space to provide this type of environment for your workers.
 Products such as acoustic screens and whiteboards can be used to create boundaries around collaboration spaces.
 While pods and booths can provide privacy for individual work or one-on-one meetings.

-2. Flexible and adaptable spaces
+2. Be flexible and adaptable

-Depending on your organisation, it may be that you need better video conferencing technology, or better spaces to support those video conferences.
+Depending on your organisation, it may be that you just need better video conferencing technology, or better spaces to support those video conferences.
 Virtual whiteboards and moveable acoustic screens are just some examples of the tools that can support these meetings.

 Microsoft has introduced elaborate conference rooms with curved tables, projection equipment and specialised mics and cameras that make “in-person participants feel like everyone’s present and remote participants feel like everyone’s remote.”

-Google’s ‘campfire’ conference room concept features large wall screens for those on video so all participants are on the same footing.
+Google’s ‘campfire’ conference room concept features large wall screens for those on video, so all participants are on the same footing.

 Source: 9to5Google